-Accessing food and groceries in the UK can present a challenge, particularly if you are blind or partially sighted.
+Accessing food and groceries in the UK can present a challenge, particularly if you're blind or partially sighted.

 Since the start of the coronavirus pandemic in the UK, supermarkets have asked people to shop differently and the major chains have adapted their online services to try and meet demand.
 These are detailed below.

-But, with coronavirus cases increasing across the UK, the demand for online deliveries of food and groceries from the supermarkets is increasing, and you may be finding it hard to get a delivery slot.
-RNIB can support blind or partially sighted people who are struggling to access food.
+But, with coronavirus cases rapidly increasing across the UK, the demand for online deliveries of food and groceries from the supermarkets is spiking once again, and you may be finding it hard to get a delivery slot.
+We can support blind or partially sighted people who are struggling to access food.